A single decision can save – or ruin – a life.

-Karl Drinkwater presents characters to root for – and characters to dread – in sixteen tales of humanity, endurance, and spirit.
+Karl Drinkwater presents characters to root for – and characters to dread – in sixteen varied tales of humanity, endurance, and psychological suspense.

 "This small book is great; deep, dark, twisty and ever so clever.
 An incredible writer who builds intense worlds and fills them with unforgettable characters.
 I cannot recommend this phenomenal book highly enough.
 Totally blew me away."